omerta/about/_posts/2018-05-16-compare-create-model-laravel-zf3.md

 We need interact with database.
 This task is achieved by an ORM.
 Laravel provides Eloquent as ActiveRecord ORM.

-    *Laravel Up & Running*, Matt Stauffer

-    "Eloquent is one of Laravel's most popular and influential features.
-It's a great example of how Laravel is different from the majority of PHP frameworks; in a world of Data‐ Mapper ORMs that are powerful but complex, Eloquent stands out for its simplicity."
+> Eloquent is one of Laravel's most popular and influential features.
+It's a great example
+> of how Laravel is different from the majority of PHP frameworks; in a world of Data‐
+> Mapper ORMs that are powerful but complex, Eloquent stands out for its simplicity.
+>
+> *Laravel Up & Running*, Matt Stauffer

 Is time of make the model for the table `rooms`.
 Laravel ships with `Eloquent` ORM.
 The `make:modal` command will create the `app/Room.php` file with the